GSA/fpki-guides/pages/fpki_piv-i_faq.md

 Relying parties can be assured with a high level of confidence that PIV-I Non-Federal Issuers (NFIs) are following sound security practices because:

-* Cross Certification with the Federal Bridge Certification Authority (FBCA) includes extensive requirements related to Facility, Management, and Operational Controls (FBCA Section 5) and Technical Controls (FBCA Section 6)
-* PIV-I NFIs must cross-certify with the FBCA, which requires a rigorous process of evaluating a PIV-I NFI’s policies and procedures against the requirements defined in the [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s)
-* PIV-I NFI’s will be issued a cross-certificate from the FBCA that will map the NFI’s policy Object Identifiers (OIDs) to the relevant PIV-I OIDs (See [Does PIV-I Have Specific Object Identifiers (OIDs)](#does-piv-i-have-specific-object-identifiers-oids-1))
-* Cross-certification with the FBCA requires annual compliance audits to demonstrate ongoing compliance with certificate policies and procedures
+* Certification with the Federal Public Key Infrastructure requires annual compliance audits to demonstrate ongoing compliance with certificate policies and procedures
-* NFI cross certification with the FBCA is a requirement for identity cards to be considered PIV-I

 [[Return to Table of Contents]](#table-of-contents)